SriDharan24/Starbucks/README.md

 # Starbucks
-Recreating an Starbucks Websites using HTML and CSS
+Recreating an Starbucks Website using HTML and CSS